camgraff/protoxy/README.md

 ## Usage

-1. Start the server by the path to your proto file and optional port.
+1. Start the server by specifying the path to your proto file and optional port.
 ```sh
 protoxy -p ./protos/example.proto --port 7777
 ```